Get Duked!: Critical response

 Writing in /Film, Matt Donato called the film a "winningly outrageous classist satire" and "the hippest, wildest, most energetic genre blowout to come from the UK since Attack the Block."
 Rob Hunter of Film School Rejects called it "a wildly satisfying genre blast about underdogs out of their element."
 Brian Tallerico of RogerEbert.com wrote, "Its best moments pulse with creative energy, propelled by a playful cast that includes the great Eddie Izzard."
 Joe Blessing of The Playlist wrote, "Underneath the jokes and adolescent banter is a tightly constructed script, filled with running jokes and surprises that all pay off in a bonkers finale."
 Bobby LePire of Film Threat praised the film as "nothing short of a masterpiece."
 Alistair Harkness of The Scotsman called it "a riotous teen movie/horror mash-up that confidently veers from gross-out humour to surreal flights of fancy to crude, but surprisingly pointed, social commentary without overstaying its welcome."
 John DeFore of The Hollywood Reporter wrote, "A Boy Scout-like challenge becomes a brogue-filled Most Dangerous Game," adding that "the film gets more fun as it goes, especially after an unlikely hallucinogen makes its entrance."

+Variety praised Doff's directing and the ensemble's performance "Get Duked! doesn’t seem the slightest bit ashamed to be silly, and Doff does a terrific job juggling the film’s unique mix of broad humour and horror-movie cues.
+He clearly understands comic timing, which applies both to the game cast’s consistently amusing antics and recurring gags that have no business being as funny as they are the first time, much less upon repetition."
+They also praised Juneja's performance in particular, stating "Dean (Rian Gordon), Duncan (Lewis Gribben) and William (Viraj Juneja).
+The latter insists on being referred to by his (latest) hip-hop handle, DJ Beatroot, and could well be the breakout star of the bunch, the way John Boyega stole the not-dissimilar “Attack the Block” nearly a decade earlier."